 For instance, we humans, looking before us into the future, shall reach the end of the Seventh Round of our chain.
 We humans then, those of us who shall have made the grade, will develop into Dhyan-Chohans of the third class, the lowest, the kingdom above the human kingdom — call them the angels if you like — angels of the third or lowest grade.
 The better name is Dhyan-Chohans, because angel in the Christian teachings is a vague term.
 The Masters and their highest chelas will then have become Dhyan-Chohans of the second or next to the highest dhyan-chohanic class; and every one of the dhyan-chohanic kingdoms will, each in its turn, have moved up a step, a kingdom.
 Our animals, those who make the grade, will become men of a low type at the end of the Seventh Round.
 Which animals will these be?
 The apes, the monkeys, possibly some of the quadrupeds.
 The beasts below these — I doubt if any of them will reach to the human stage even at the end of the Seventh Round.
 They are still too crude, too low, unprepared.
 But they will become men during the next chain, except the very lowest of our animals who will be the higher animals on the next chain.

-Now then, the difficulty in understanding this thing, which is not difficult at all, but extremely simple, has been the fact, the common human failing (I have it, we all have it), that we have persistently confused monads with rupas, forms, bodies, so that when we speak of animals we immediately figurate sheep, elephants, horses, cats, dogs, or what not, forgetting that the real animal is the monad; and you know that I never said that the animals on the moon became the humans on the earth, unless I had preceded it with the explanation or statement: the animal monads on the moon become the humans on the earth.
+The difficulty in understanding this thing, which is not difficult at all, but extremely simple, has been the fact, the common human failing (I have it, we all have it), that we have persistently confused monads with rupas, forms, bodies, so that when we speak of animals we immediately figurate sheep, elephants, horses, cats, dogs, or what not, forgetting that the real animal is the monad.
 But which animal monads?
 The animal monads in the moon-men, or the animal monads of the animals on the moon?

-You will see the point of this, or at least I will try to make it clear.
 Every kingdom below the human is striving to become — no, pardon me, every monad in every kingdom below the human kingdom is striving upwards towards the human kingdom.
 The human kingdom is its objective or goal, their objective, their goal; just as our goal as humans is to strive to become a member of the lowest of the three dhyan-chohanic kingdoms just above the human.
 But the human kingdom as such never becomes that lowest dhyan-chohanic kingdom.
 Why?
 Because Nature needs these kingdoms where she has them.
 They are as it were houses of life for the peregrinating, evolving monads to live in, to pass through, to graduate from and enter the next house of life or kingdom.
-Is that thought clear?
 Nature needs these through eternity.
 That is why long after we human monads shall have left the human kingdom and evolved up to become Dhyan-Chohans of the lowest dhyan-chohanic kingdom, the human kingdom will still remain containing monads or individuals then using the bodies kept alive by those new incoming individuals from what is now the animal kingdom.
-Don't you see?
 If the human kingdom all evolved to become Dhyan-Chohans, there would be a gap between the Dhyan-Chohans and the beast.
 The monads go up step by step, kingdom after kingdom.

 What makes these kingdoms in nature?
 The records in the astral light.
 There is a very important contributory thought, and it explains a lot of questions I am going to discuss here.
 From immemorial eternity, as far as I know, there have always been, at least in our solar system and probably in our galaxy, 7 or 10 or 12 classes of monads or kingdoms or life-waves for our chain; and they have been kept going as these kingdoms because of new monads coming in from the lower kingdom, graduating into our kingdom, and human monads graduating out from our human kingdom into the dhyan-chohanic kingdom.
 So the kingdoms remain because the 10 classes of monads remain through eternity.
 It is the monads which evolve.